 The bus station in Agadir is located 5 km from the beach; the local taxi will cost around 15 DH.
 Inside the 3 floors building, you will find many different bus companies selling tickets.
 I use modern Supratours or CTM companies; they are slightly more expensive but always come on time, busses are comfortable.
 After entering the bus station, you will probably encounter some guys selling tickets for other local companies’ busses.
 If you need to reach some smaller town or village, you might need to buy a ticket from them as the Supratour and CTM busses don’t go everywhere in Morocco.

 How to reach Agadir from Marrakech?
 In Marrakech, there are several bus companies: Supratours (they have a website with the timetable and prices) is located next to the Marrakech train station.
 The ticket cost 110 Dh, including free wifi.
-Another bus company is called CTM and is 5 min walk from the Supratours.
+Another bus company, CTM, is a 5 min walk from the Supratours.
 Bus tickets sold out fast, especially on weekends, better buy one in advance.
 The scenery on the road to Agadir is breathtaking and the 4-hour bus trip (with a stop at a restaurant) will pass fast.

 Book a tour in/around agadir